Around 2010 something I read really intrigued me.

 Note I have nothing against those, they’re all great services, but I wanted to see how far I could go with it.
 Also, I've had to maintain many servers for a few years by myself.
 I did not enjoy that.

-For a while it all worked out pretty well with GitHub pages ("Static/Frontend") + AWS Lambda ("Backend") + Cloudflare (HTTPS), and in 2019 I was able to combine all of that and simply use Zeit's now, coupled with their great Next.js framework, or, when I need a bit more control, with SnailJS.
+For a while it all worked out pretty well with GitHub pages ("Static/Frontend") + AWS Lambda ("Backend") + Cloudflare (HTTPS), and in 2019 I was able to combine all of that and simply use Vercel, coupled with their great Next.js framework, or, if I need more control, with SnailJS.

 Now, I’m not saying you should or need to put hard limits in all you do (I usually advocate for healthy balances), but next time you’re building something, think about how you’d do it if you had some really strict limits in place.